 A fresh backdrop for colour is timeless

-All this conversation about the ‘Maria Killam aesthetic’ with my team made me realize that classic & timeless is not so much an “aesthetic,” but more a value system and a MOVEMENT.
+All this conversation about the ‘Maria Killam aesthetic’ with my team made me realize that timeless is not so much an “aesthetic,” but more a value system and a MOVEMENT.

 One that really needs to catch on in this wasteful world of trendy finishes that no one ever likes forever.
-Classic and timeless stands in opposition to the relentless need to renovate in order to keep up with whatever is current.
+Timeless stands in opposition to the relentless need to renovate in order to keep up with whatever is current.

 It’s an oasis of sanity.